arvidn/libtorrent/docs/manual.rst

 of this state periodically.
 This mode can be used to avoid race conditions when adjusting priorities of pieces before allowing the torrent to start downloading.

-``share_mode`` determines if the torrent should be added in *share mode* or not.
-Share mode indicates that we are not interested in downloading the torrent, but merlely want to improve our share ratio (i.e. increase it).
-A torrent started in share mode will do its best to never download more than it uploads to the swarm.
-If the swarm does not have enough demand for upload capacity, the torrent will not download anything.
-This mode is intended to be safe to add any number of torrents to, without manual screening, without the risk of downloading more than is uploaded.

-A torrent in share mode sets the priority to all pieces to 0, except for the pieces that are downloaded, when pieces are decided to be downloaded.
-This affects the progress bar, which might be set to "100% finished" most of the time.
-Do not change file or piece priorities for torrents in share mode, it will make it not work.

-The share mode has one setting, the share ratio target, see ``session_settings::share_mode_target`` for more info.

-``file_priorities`` can be set to control the initial file priorities when adding a torrent.
-The semantics are the same as for ``torrent_handle::prioritize_files()``.

-``version`` is filled in by the constructor and should be left untouched.
-It is used for forward binary compatibility.

 remove_torrent()
 ----------------